vaneseltine/ash-williams/README.md

 ## Usage

+> [!WARNING]
-This is a work in progress.
-Get yourself a copy of the Retraction Watch database, get yourself a paper with some references in it, then try **Ash**.
+> This is a work in progress.
+The API is subject to change.

+Get yourself a copy of the [Retraction Watch database](#retraction-watch-database), get yourself a paper with some references in it, then try **Ash**.
 First install: